artcava/XPoster/docs/extending-xposter.md

 > **Invariant**: `OrchestrateAsync()` must return `null` — not throw — when content cannot be produced. `XFunction` treats a `null` return as a graceful skip; an exception is treated as a pipeline failure.

-### Step 2 — Add a ScheduledGenerationProfile entry
+### Step 2 — Add a ScheduledOrchestrationProfile entry

 Reference the new orchestrator type in the `slotProfiles` list. `CreateOrchestratorInstance` in `OrchestratorFactory` resolves constructor parameters automatically via reflection: